saket2508/GPA-Calculator/README.md

 # GPA-Calculator
- A simple python program using objects and classes that computes your gpa based on your grades and Course credits.
+ A simple python program that computes your gpa based on your grades and Course credits.